 What makes Go stand out from the crowd is the concept of pipelines which makes the modeling of the complex build workflows easy.
 On the pipeline concept, how it can help with Continuous Delivery and how it compares to Jenkins pipelines you can read here.
 It is designed from the scratch to support pipelines and eliminate build process bottlenecks with the parallel execution of the tasks.

 Verdict: On-premises solution, great for complex scenarios, free of charge with paid support.

 Official website: Go CD

-Availability: Free with paid support
+Availability: Free with a paid support

 Platform: On-premises for Windows, Mac and some Linux distributions